 AEROMEDICAL CONCERNS: The condition, its sequelae, or treatment can adversely affect the flight performance, mission, or safety.
 Peptic or duodenal ulcer disease is disqualifying.
 The major concern is the risk of acute hemorrhage or perforation in flight.
 Chronic blood loss can cause iron deficiency anemia, which can then lead to subtle or sudden incapacitation, or cardiorespiratory compromise in flight.

-DIAGNOSIS/ICD-9 Code: 531.9 Gastric Ulcer 532.9 Duodenal Ulcer physical and/or mental limitations and expected duration (permanent vs temporary).
+DIAGNOSIS/ICD-9 Code: 531.9 Gastric Ulcer 532.9 Duodenal Ulcer

-Released from Gastroenterology or Internal Medicine care with recommendation of return to flight status and no restrictions documented on last clinical note (electronic or paper).
-If Gastroenterology or Internal Medicine recommends restrictions, then documentation of
+- Released from Gastroenterology or Internal Medicine care with recommendation of return to flight status and no restrictions documented on last clinical note (electronic or paper).